Superczx/CSCI4502-datamining-project/README.md

 Description of the project:</br>

 With rapid economic development, people start to pay more attention to health issues.
 Our team is very interested in environmental pollution.
-This dataset deals with pollution in the U.S. Pollution in the U.S. has been well documented by the U.S. This data include a total of 28 fields, four major pollutants (Nitrogen Dioxide, Sulphur Dioxide, Carbon Monoxide and Ozone) for every day from 2000 - 2016. </br>
+This dataset deals with pollution in the United States.
+The pollution situation in the United States has been fully confirmed.
+This data include a total of 28 fields, four major pollutants (Nitrogen Dioxide, Sulphur Dioxide, Carbon Monoxide and Ozone) for every day from 2000 - 2016. </br>

 Summary of the question(s) sought and the answers:</br>
 1. What is the main source that cause air pollution in the U.S.?</br>